kisaacs/bpc-reading-group/README.md

 Special ACM InRoads issue on BPC may have other articles of interest.
 - **2/4**: ["The Troubled Success of Black Women in STEM](https://www.researchgate.net/profile/Ebony-Mcgee-2/publication/318919524_The_Troubled_Success_of_Black_Women_in_STEM/links/59d6843ba6fdcc52aca7cdd4/The-Troubled-Success-of-Black-Women-in-STEM.pdf), McGee & Bentley (Rationale: Several wanted to read it based on citations in works from last semester)
-- **2/11**: ["The Role of Institutional Agents in Providing Institutional Support to Latinx Students in STEM"](https://muse.jhu.edu/article/729358/pdf), Bensimon & Stanton-Salazar (Rationale: actions faculty can take, incl. grad recruiting)
+- **2/11**: ["The Role of Institutional Agents in Providing Institutional Support to Latinx Students in STEM"](https://muse.jhu.edu/article/729358/pdf), Bensimon & Stanton-Salazar (Rationale: actions faculty can take, including grad recruiting which is timely)
 - **2/18**: ["B(r)anding  Blackness: Biometric Technology and the Surveillance
   of Blackness"](https://new.library.arizona.edu/), Chapter 3 of "Dark
 Matters: On the Surveillance of Blackness" by Simone Browne, available as